-Gabrielinos introduced boys to manhood through fasting, hallucinogenic rituals and trials of endurance.
+To fail to show courage was the height of disgrace among the Gabrieleño.
+Men would deliberately lie on top of red anthills and have handfuls of ants placed in their face to demonstration their courage.
+Boys were introduced to manhood through fasting, hallucinogenic rituals and trials of endurance.
 An experienced elderly man served to instruct the boys in the legends of the world’s origin and their future.
-The boys sought visions of their own special animal protector.
+The boys sought visions from their own special animal protector.
 These ceremonies were believed to provide the boys with a spiritual nature.
 The boys were also tested for courage by facing trials by fire, whippings, and lying on anthills.
 Boys who failed to endure these trials earned unfortunate reputations of weakness and cowardice.

 Source: California Indians - An Illustrated Guide, George Emanuels, Diablo Books.
 The First Angelinos: The Gabrielino Indians of Los Angeles, William McCawley, Malki Museum Press/Ballena Press

 The smallest group of original Los Angeles native people are the Tataviam or Fernandeños (due to their close association to the Mission San Fernando).
 The sites of 20 early Tataviam villages lie north of the San Fernando Valley and in the Santa Clarita Valley.
-They were believed to have numbered about 1,000 people and were heavily influenced by the culture of their more numerous neighbors, the Tongva and Chumash.
+They were believed to have numbered about 1,000 people and were heavily influenced by the culture of their more numerous neighbors, the Gabrieleño and Chumash.